Welcome to Artify Orinda!

 What does it mean to Artify?

 Artify Orinda is the idea of Maggie Boscoe, a longtime Orinda resident and co-curator of the Lamorinda Art Council's Art Gallery at the Orinda Library.
 The program utilizes the talents of local professional artists to paint decorative images portraying the flora and fauna of the S.F.
-Bay Area that are used to transform unsightly utility boxes, trash and recycling bins, and privately owned business structures in Orinda with blank building walls and unsightly pipes into bright spots of color and interest.
-Artists are asked to include visible and hidden pollinators in their artwork.
-Young students will be asked to find them on future art walks guided by LAC curators.
-We call this Artify Orinda.
+Bay Area that are used to transform unsightly utility boxes, trash and recycling bins, and privately owned business structures with blank walls into bright spots of color and interest around town.
+We call this Artify Orinda!

 What does Artification look like?